 The pending EPA rule establishing biodiesel volumes under the Renewable Fuel Standard (RFS) is a pivotal decision for the U.S. biodiesel industry.
-The EPA has said it plans to set annual biodiesel volumes through 2017 by June 1, 2015.
+The EPA has has proposed draft annual volumes through 2017 that would provide modest growth for the biodiesel sector.
+While this is a step in the right direction, the biodiesel industry is pressing for additional growth that better reflects the true production capacity of the industry and public benefits of strong biodiesel growth.

 On the right side of this page you will find the documents you need to stay engaged on this issue, including talking points about job creation, emissions reduction and other benefits, as well as a compilation of op-eds and news coverage that could help you craft your own media outreach.
 Our Washington office is always available to help, so please don't hesitate to call us at 202-737-8801.